Scholarships & Internships

 This scholarship was established by the Wayne B. Duddlesten Foundation to support students of high academic achievement with a preference given to individuals who have demonstrated a commitment to advancing women’s leadership.
 Recipients of this scholarship will be referred to as Duddlesten Fellows.

-All admitted students are automatically considered for these scholarships through the admissions process.
+Applications become available every fall for the academic year.
 If you have additional questions, please contact Student Financial Aid.

 Each academic year, CWIL hires 6-8 student interns.
 Interns are involved in all aspects of CWIL business, including organizing and running student and practitioner focused events, research related to issues concerning women in the legal profession, corresponding with CWIL Founders and Leaders, drafting articles and press releases and editing major publications.